 And don’t forget, if you’re using a mortgage broker (rather than going direct to the mortgage lenders yourself) to find a new mortgage deal, then they will search the market and compare mortgage deals for you – saving you some of the leg work.
 Also, remember to check your current mortgage deal against any new ones, as it may be better for you to keep the deal you have and transfer your mortgage to the new property.

-With an idea of how much you are able to borrow, now’s the time for you to start house hunting.
+With an idea of how much you are able to borrow, and hopefully a guide price on what you could achieve when your current home is sold, now’s the time for you to start house hunting.
 There are lots of options available for home buyers to help find the perfect property, such as making use of property apps, signing up for alerts with nationwide sites such as Rightmove and registering with local estate agents.
 To help focus your search, consider what’s most important to you – is it a particular location, or that extra bedroom, a big garden, proximity to good schools, local amenities or access to transport links to minimise your commute?

 Once you’ve found your dream property it’s now time to make an offer, which means contacting the estate agent to put forward what price you’d like to pay for the property.
 The price of the property is for negotiation between you and the seller – you may want to research what price similar properties in the same area have recently sold for, to give you an idea of the offer to make.
 Remember, the sale price stated in the estate agent’s window is only a starting point for negotiation – many properties actually sell for significantly less than what the estate agent initially asked for on behalf of the seller and the asking price may be significantly higher than what the property may be worth in the current market.

 To help you decide what to offer, you could also obtain rough quotes for any work you feel may need to be done on the property, such as for new electrics, boiler or windows, and knock the cost of these improvements off the asking price.